Healthcare & Medical

 How Life Insurance Helps

-Key person insurance on owner veterinarians
+Key person insurance on owner veterinarians whose clinical expertise and client relationships drive practice revenue and community reputation

-Buy-sell agreements for practice ownership transitions
+Buy-sell agreements for practice ownership transitions funded by life insurance using veterinary-specific valuation methodologies

 Coverage Planning